 Fleeing violence, persecution and discrimination: around one million Rohingya from Myanmar are currently seeking refuge in neighbouring Bangladesh.
 There they live in the largest refugee camp in the world under catastrophic conditions.
 Together with local partners, Help provides the people affected with relief supplies.

 Support our emergency aid in Bangladesh - donate now!

-More than 860,000 Rohingya refugees currently live in the Cox's Bazar region of Bangladesh.
-They are one of the most persecuted minorities in the world.
-Most Rohingya previously lived in Myanmar, but were officially stateless there.
+The largest refugee camp in the world is located in the Cox's Bazar region of Bangladesh.
+More than 960,000 Rohingya, one of the most persecuted minorities in the world, currently live here.
+Most of them previously lived in Myanmar, but were officially considered stateless there.
 The resulting discrimination from the state and increasing violence from the military eventually drove the Rohingya from their homeland.

 In 2017 alone, over 700,000 Rohingya fled Myanmar to Bangladesh to escape persecution and genocide.
 But life in the overcrowded refugee camps caused new suffering.
 They lack everything - water, clothing and especially acceptance.
 In Bangladesh, too, they are not recognised by the state, are not allowed to work and are not allowed to leave the camps.

 In addition, the floods in the monsoon season increase from year to year due to climate change.
 The floods not only pose an acute danger to people's lives, but also increase the already massive risk of disease and infection in the refugee camps.

 Help regularly provides aid to the fled Rohingya in Bangladesh.
 Most recently, in March 2023, 12,000 people were homeless and in need of help after a severe fire in the Kutupalong refugee camp.
 Together with our local partner organisation, we immediately provided emergency aid.